kokspflanze/PServerCMS/README.md

 - Download (modification in admin-panel)
 - Ranking (TopGuild|TopPlayer) with detail pages
 - ServerInfoPages (modification in admin-panel, possible to add more dynamic)
-- Register (with mail confirmation, 2 pw system, secret question [optional, you can change that option in config])
+- Register (with mail confirmation, 2 pw system [different pws for ingame and web])
+- SecretQuestionSystem (possible to enable it in the config, and set the question in the admin panel)
 - SecretLogin (you can define different roles, which has to confirm there mail before they can login)
 - lost Password
 - Donate (PaymentWall and Superreward, in default added)
-- TicketSystem (with bb-code)
+- TicketSystem (with bb-code) change TicketCategories in the Adminpanel
 - AccountPanel (to change the web/ingame password)
-- CharacterPanel (to show current status of a character)
+- CharacterPanel (to show current status of a character, set main character[alias for ticket-system])
 - AdminPanel with UserPanel, DonateStatistic, view Logs, edit different parts in page
 - Vote4Coins (modification in admin-panel)
+- RoleSystem, its possible to add more roles with different permissions
 - easy to change the web, admin and email layout

 ## PHP Extensions